Mohammad-ghasempour/StarMatchGame/star-match-game/README.md

 # About the Game
 This is a simple game I am developing my React.js
 You should be fast enough to do sum of the stars on the left side and click on the right numbers to be sum of the stars!

+## Technics and points that I've use them to develope this project:
+- 1
+- Nested ternary operator (in the 'StarGame' file).
+- Reload game: by call the main function (starGame) and pass a new key value to it, the application reload and reset all the state.
+- Custom Hooks: built a custom hooks that manage all the states, side effects and setting values on the states.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).